 Explores the basics of Earth Science including geology, meteorology and astronomy.
 The geology section includes the many Earth processes that change the face of the planet such as plate tectonics and erosion.
 In meteorology, the students will study how weather is created and its effects both globally and locally.
 The study of astronomy will include our solar system, stars and galaxies.
 Also covered will be possible origins of the universe and our place in it.
 Prerequisite: placement into ENGL110M or permission of the instructor.
-(Fulfills lab science elective).
-Offered every semester.
+(Fulfills Lab Science elective) Offered every semester.

-ESL033M Level 7A - Academic Writing & Vocabulary - Intermediate Non-credi

-This is an intermediate course which teaches students to produce well-organized, adequately developed paragraphs and essays.
+ESL033M Level 7A - Academic Writing and Vocabulary - Intermediate Non-credit This is an intermediate course which teaches students to produce well-organized, adequately developed paragraphs and essays.
 Students will focus on their grammar, writing process and vocabulary.
 Students will understand capitalization rules, sentence and paragraph structure and increase vocabulary.

-ESL034M Level 7B - Academic Writing & Vocabulary - Intermediate Non-credit An intermediate course is a continuation of the Level 7 A. It teaches students to produce well-organized, adequately developed paragraphs and essays.
+ESL034M Level 7B - Academic Writing and Vocabulary - Intermediate Non-credit An intermediate course is a continuation of the Level 7 A. It teaches students to produce well-organized, adequately developed paragraphs and essays.
 Students will focus on their grammar, writing process and vocabulary, learn to organize paragraphs, write opinion essays and increase vocabulary.

-ESL038M Level 8A - Academic Writing & Vocabulary - High Intermediate Non-credit
+ESL038M Level 8A - Academic Writing and Vocabulary Non-credit High Intermediate

-This high intermediate class teaches writing in a straightforward manner, using a step-bystep approach.
+This high intermediate class teaches writing in a straightforward manner, using a stepby-step approach.
 Students will learn to create unity and coherence in their writing and write using a variety of strategies in their essays.
 Students will focus on their grammar, writing, reading and vocabulary.
 Students will learn the difference between facts and opinions, learn the dangers of plagiarism and how to properly cite sources, learn to write a thesis statement and apply to an essay format and understand the qualities of cause and effect, contrast and comparison and argumentative essays.

-ESL039M Level 8B - Academic Writing & Vocabulary - High Intermediate Non-credit
+ESL039M Level 8B - Academic Writing and Vocabulary Non-credit High Intermediate

-This high intermediate class teaches writing in a straightforward manner, using a stepby-step approach.
+This high intermediate class teaches writing in a straightforward manner, using a step-by-step approach.
 Students will delve deeper into grammar and creating sound sentence structures.
 Students will focus on their grammar, writing, reading and vocabulary.
 Students will understand types of sentences, understand clauses (noun, adverb and adjective) and understand participial phrases.

-ESL050M ESL Listening, Speaking and Pronunciation
+ESL050M ESL Listening, Speaking and Pronunciation Non-cred

-Non-credit